jingconan/GAD/README.md

 Introduction
 ============
 **GAD** is the acronym of General Anomaly Detector.
-It was once part of **SADIT**.
-They are splitted into two packages to solve different issues:
+It was once part of **[SADIT](https://github.com/hbhzwj/SADIT)**.
+We can now use the two packages either jointly or separately.
+Here are their main differences:

 1. **SADIT** focuses on providing  an integrated interface for generating test data and evaluating algorithms.